 I represented a labor-union pension fund, which was deprived of pension-fund earnings by its fund manager, iShares Trust.
 We lost the appeal under the remedy limitations of ERISA.
 Partially as a result of the lawsuit, the Securities Exchange Commission reduced the compensation paid to the fund-management industry from short-sales lending.

 I represented a Tennessee prisoner on federal habeas review in the Sixth Circuit.
 Sentenced to life in prison for a crime committed when she was 16, I was able to secure a Certified Question to the Tennessee Supreme Court on her behalf.
 After the case returned to the Sixth Circuit, the Governor of the State of Tennessee pardoned Ms. Brown, mooting the appeal.

-I represent a State prisoner on federal habeas review.
-I secured a vacatur of the district court's denial of Mr. White's habeas petition in the Sixth Circuit, and the case is on petition at the U.S. Supreme Court.
-The State of Ohio filed a petition for writ of certiorari, and I filed a conditional cross-petition in response.
+I represented a State prisoner on federal habeas review.
+I secured a vacatur of the district court's denial of Mr. White's habeas petition in the Sixth Circuit, and I represented Mr. White on remand and in the following appeal.

 This website is for informational purposes only.
 Using this site or communicating with C. Mark Pickrell, Esq. through this site does not form an attorney/client relationship.
 This site is legal advertising.
 Mark Pickrell is not registered as a specialist attorney by the Tennessee Commission on Continuing Legal Education & Specialization.